Aortic aneurysm surgery

 Endovascular aortic repair (EVAR) is a type of keyhole surgery for aortic aneurysms.

-Keyhole surgery usually takes up to two hours but if you’re having a more complex operation, it can take longer.
-It may be necessary to convert from keyhole to open surgery but this rarely happens.
+Keyhole surgery usually takes up to two hours.
+But if you’re having a more complex operation, it can take longer.
+It may be necessary to convert from keyhole to open surgery, but this rarely happens.
 Ask your surgeon for more information.

 Aftercare for aortic aneurysm surgery

-After your aortic aneurysm repair, you’ll go to ICU (the intensive care unit) or HDU (high dependency unit), where doctors and nurses will look after you.
+After your aortic aneurysm repair, you’ll go to the ICU (intensive care unit) or HDU (high dependency unit), where doctors and nurses will look after you.
 You may stay there for around 24 to 48 hours, although this can vary.
 When you’re ready, you’ll be moved to a ward.

 You’ll have a drip to give you any fluids or medicines that you need.
 These may include pain-relief medicines.
 You may also have a catheter to drain urine from your bladder so you won’t need to go to the toilet.